Characters: DCAU Superman The Animated Series

 - Taking You with Me: When he finds out he's dying of Kryptonite-induced cancer, he forms the Injustice Gang in a last-ditch effort to take out Superman and all his friends.

 - Teeth-Clenched Teamwork: Whenever working with Superman, or the Joker, or Grodd.

-- Troll: In season two of Justice League Unlimited.
+- Troll: In Season 2 of Justice League Unlimited.
 His entire presidential campaign was a farce to get under Superman's skin.

 - Unwitting Pawn: Of Brainiac's during the first two seasons of Justice League Unlimited.

 - Villain with Good Publicity: In Superman: The Animated Series and the second season of Justice League Unlimited.